Procedures for Complaints

 the recommendation from SOCC.

-A. RSOs have First Right of Appeal to the Student Court.
-Appeals must be submitted
+A. RSOs have First Right of Appeal to the Student Senate Executive

-in writing to the Student Court within ten (10) calendar days (excluding academics
+Senate within ten (10) calendar days (excluding academics

 breaks) of the notification of the finding and sanction(s)

 B. RSOs have a Final Appeal to the Dean of Students.
-Appeals must be submitted in

 Students within ten (10) calendar days (excluding academic

 C. Reasons for appeal include:

 • An error in due process, such as: inadequate notice,

 • Significant new evidence has come to light, after

 the initial hearing has been completed and a decision

 • If the RSO feels that issued sanctions are too severe.